Redondo Beach (song)

 "Redondo Beach" is a song by Patti Smith.
 It was first released on Smith's 1975 album Horses, with band members Richard Sohl and Lenny Kaye credited as co-writers.
 The lyrics were originally published as a poem in Smith's 1972 book kodak under the title "Radando Beach".

 Song

 The lyrics relate the suicide by drowning of a young woman following an argument with the song's narrator.
 It has frequently been interpreted as a lesbian-themed song; Smith appeared to encourage this interpretation in her live performances, often introducing the song with "Redondo Beach is a beach where women love other women".

 She later said that she wrote the lyrics in 1971 following a fight with her sister Linda; Linda had disappeared for the day, causing Patti to worry that she had come to harm.
 Smith also stated that she considers herself "beyond gender" in her artistic expression.
 Smith's lyrics were set to a reggae arrangement.

+Usage

+The song featured in the 2023 film Perfect Days.